dilshankarunarathne/spring-boot-notes/README.md

 ## Spring Boot

-Spring Boot, at its core - supports rapid application development.
+Spring Boot, at its core - is all rapid application development.
+But it starts at the initial setup phase of the application as well as common configuration.
+With its structure, Spring Boot removes much of the boilerplate